Pre-Action Protocol for Personal Injury Claims

 (b) the Pre-Action Protocol for Low Value Personal Injury (Employers’ Liability and Public Liability) Claims;

-(d) the Pre-Action Protocol for Disease and Illness Claims.
+(d) the Pre-Action Protocol for Disease and Illness Claims; or

 1.1.2 If at any stage the claimant values the claim at more than the upper limit of the fast track, the claimant should notify the defendant as soon as possible.
 However, the “cards on the table” approach advocated by this Protocol is equally appropriate to higher value claims.
-The spirit, if not the letter of the Protocol, should still be followed for claims which could potentially be allocated multi-track.
+The spirit, if not the letter of the Protocol, should still be followed for claims which could potentially be allocated to the intermediate track or multi-track.
+All parties are expected to consider the Serious Injury Guide in any claim to which that Guide applies (http://www.seriousinjuryguide.co.uk/).

-1.2 Claims which exit either of the low value pre-action protocols listed at paragraph 1.1.1(a) and (b) (“the low value protocols”) prior to Stage 2 will proceed under this Protocol from the point specified in those protocols, and as set out in paragraph 1.3.
+1.2 Claims which exit either of the low value pre-action protocols listed at paragraph 1.1.1(a) and (b) (“the low value protocols”) prior to Stage 2, or the RTA Small Claims Protocol, will proceed under this Protocol from the point specified in those protocols, and as set out in paragraph 1.3.

 1.3.1 Where a claim exits a low value protocol because the defendant considers that there is inadequate mandatory information in the Claim Notification Form (“CNF”), the claim will proceed under this Protocol from paragraph 5.1.